 There are two (2) procedures to address disability-related complaints, depending on the nature of the complaint.
 Two (2) distinct policies guide the processes noted below:

-The most efficient way to resolve a potential issue related to accommodation or accessibility is to communicate concerns directly to the responsible VCU official.
-VCU encourages students who believe they have been denied a reasonable accommodation or sufficient access by a VCU instructor or a VCU office, including Student Accessibility and Educational Opportunity or the Division for Academic Success, to attempt to resolve the issue directly with that person or office.
-To facilitate the timely resolution of such concerns, students should raise the issue as soon as possible following the denial and clearly articulate in a written statement their concerns and the resolution that they seek.
-Students may contact their case manager or the Division for Academic Success for advice on handling such matters and support related to an accommodation approved by that office, including mediation if appropriate.
+The most efficient way to resolve a potential issue related to accommodation or accessibility is to communicate concerns directly to the responsible VCU official (instructor, staff, administrator).
+VCU encourages students who believe they have been denied a reasonable accommodation or sufficient access by a VCU instructor or a VCU office, including SAEO or the Division for Academic Success, to attempt to resolve the issue directly with that person or office.
+To facilitate the timely resolution of such concerns, students should raise the issue as soon as possible and clearly articulate in a written statement their concerns and the resolution that they seek.
+Students may contact their SAEO case manager or the Division for Academic Success for advice on handling such matters and support related to an accommodation approved by that office, including mediation if appropriate.

 Most concerns about accommodation and accessibility can be resolved in this manner and students should make every reasonable effort to achieve this resolution.
 If the issue is resolved to the student’s satisfaction, no formal grievance is necessary.